rand00/fry/ROADMAP.md

 # Roadmap / feature-ideas

-* @idea; make a Fry.Envelope module that has helpers for creating high-fps signals defining envelopes
-  * being given arbitrary functions (including prebuilt ones) to define the envelopes
-  * speed being defined by an fps rate
-  * idea; should enable creation of a 'global envelope' that morphs between envelopes (constructive inteference)
+* idea for Envelope; should enable creation of a 'global envelope' that morphs between envelopes (constructive inteference)
-(ongoing) make example where (several?) rhythms are defined manually
-  * with
-    * 't'/'f' aliases for true/false
-      * this way rhythms can be visualized relative to eachother in code
-    * Bool.mapi for configuring each beat with spec for:
-      * delay
-      * ratchet
-      * how to modulate output (e.g. colour)
-  * if several rhythms;
-    * make them trigger their own part of the screen with notty
-      * .. several rhythms are hard to understand with printlines alone rference?)
-  * note that input rhythm-note is syncd with *attack* of env
 * @idea; allow user to specify that beat should have limited lifetime?
   * or let user control lifetime themselves, by calling a 'stop' proc?
   * lifetimes can be: